imgix/imgix.js/README.md

 Getting Started
 ---------------

-If you don't already have an imgix account then signup at [imgix.com](http://www.imgix.com).
+If you don't already have an imgix account then sign up at [imgix.com](http://www.imgix.com).

 Once your imgix source is created then simply add `imgix.min.js` to your page:

     <script src="http://www.imgix.com/static/js/imgix.min.js" type="text/javascript"></script>

 `imgix.js` is dependency-free so it includes its own DOM `onready` method.
-Although if you're using additional libraries that include similar functionality than you can continue to use those.
+Although if you're using additional libraries that include similar functionality then you can continue to use those.

     <script type="text/javascript">
         imgix.onready(function() {